 * CrowningMomentOfFunny: Rael's sex fail in "Counting Out Time," complete with an awkward guitar solo.

-* CrowningMusicOfAwesome: Pretty much the whole album, which is especially noteworthy as it's over 90 minutes long.
+* CrowningMusicOfAwesome: Pretty much the whole album, which is especially noteworthy as it's over 90 minutes long, which means that today, it can't even fit on a ''single CD''.
+Keep in mind this was an album made in ''1974''.

 * EpicRiff: Mostly on keyboards, see "In The Cage", "Back in N.Y.C.", "Carpet Crawlers", "The Raven", and "Riding the Scree".